 - 1. The light for a sign shall be an indirect source. - a.
 Light shall be directed at the sign from an external, shielded lamp.
 Internal illumination of a sign is not permitted.
-The preferred method to light a sign is to downlight the sign from above. - A warm light, similar to daylight, is appropriate.
+The preferred method to light a sign is to downlight the sign from above. - b.
+A warm light, similar to daylight, is appropriate.
 The blue cast of fluorescent light or the orange cast of sodium vapor causes a shift in the colors of the street as seen historically and are therefore prohibited as light sources.
-However, energy-efficient compact fluorescent lights may be allowed.
+However, energyefficient compact fluorescent lights may be allowed. - c.
+Lamps that project an image for the purposes of advertising are not allowed.

-- c.
-Lamps that project an image for the purposes of advertising are not allowed. - d.
-Full cut-off shielded fixtures should be used for all outdoor lighting applications.
+- d.
+Full cut-off shielded fixtures should be used for all outdoor lighting applications. - e.
+Exterior Wall Art/Graphics f.
+Outside Pools.